facebook/create-react-app/packages/react-scripts/fixtures/kitchensink/README.md

 - add a test case in the appropriate integration test file, which calls and awaits `initDOM` with the previous `SwitchCase` string

-An usual flow for the test itself is something similar to:
+A usual flow for the test itself is something similar to:

 - add an `id` attribute in a target HTML tag in the feature itself